 Personally, I never recommend financing an RV unless you have the income to support it as a full-time RVer or even a part-time camper.
-For the occasional RVer, financing a nice RV in the last few years before they retire and taking good care of it during that time would be the way I would go if you were considering going full-time on the road or seasonally in your retirement.
+For the occasional RVer, financing a nice RV in the last few years before they retire and taking good care of it during that time would be the way I would go if you were considering living in an RV full-time or seasonally in your retirement.

 All in for lodging and lot rentals, you can expect to pay anywhere from $500-$600 per month.

-If you are traveling more frequently and staying at pay sites or even boondocking, you will see that a major cost of that travel will be tied up in fuel costs and vehicle maintenance.
-This cost will be better refined or determined by factors such as the class of your RV and the distance you are traveling from day-to-day.
+If you are traveling more frequently and staying at paid RV parks or even boondocking, you will see that a major cost of that travel will be tied up in fuel costs and vehicle maintenance.
+This cost will be better refined or determined by factors such as the class of your RV and the distance you are traveling from day to day.

-In total, for fuel and maintenance, monthly costs will typically land somewhere around $100 to $250, depending on how much you travel.
-Also be sure to account for that big maintenance repair that might pop up every few months.
+In total, for fuel and maintenance, monthly full-time RV living costs will typically land somewhere around $100 to $250, depending on how much you travel.
+Also, be sure to account for that big maintenance repair that might pop up every few months.

-Another cost to consider is how much to budget for food and beverages.
+Another cost to consider is how much to budget for food and beverages within RV life.
 This also varies by RVer and depends on such things as their preferred diets and whether they cook in their own rig or eat out.
-Naturally, eating out at restaurants everyday will be more expensive than preparing your own meals and that is not something I would do or even recommend.
+Naturally, eating out at restaurants every day will be more expensive than preparing your own meals and that is not something I would do or even recommend.

 Having been in the hospitality business for a few decades I really don’t get much of a thrill anymore by eating in restaurants.
 However, I do enjoy sampling local cuisine and will always eat at a local restaurant once or twice during a visit to a specific area.

-Since I enjoy cooking, I like to absorb the area I am staying at and if possible, buy some of those local foods and cook them myself.
-I especially enjoy going to farmer’s markets and road side fruit and vegetable stands.
-The products are always better and, in most cases, less expensive than those sold by high end grocery or discount retail chain stores.
+Since I enjoy cooking, I like to absorb the area I am staying in and if possible, buy some of those local foods and cook them myself.
+I especially enjoy going to farmer’s markets and roadside fruit and vegetable stand.
+The products are always better and, in most cases, less expensive than those sold by high-end grocery or discount retail chain stores.

 For food, I’d say the average person will spend about $200-$300 per month.